sapphiredev/plugins/packages/api/README.md

   prefix: '/', // The prefix for all routes, e.g. / or v1/.
   origin: '', // The origin header to be set on every request at 'Access-Control-Allow-Origin'.
 Defaults to *
   listenOptions: { // Any options passed to the NodeJS "net" internal server.listen function, see https://nodejs.org/api/net.html#net_server_listen_options_callback
-    port: 3000 // This is an option that should be set, it is the port on which the API will start.
+    port: 3000 // The port the API will listen on.
+This option should always be set.
   }
 }
 ```